BardouilleMhea/mhea_DH/genre.markdown

 > Because genre is all about reader expectations, and if a story doesn’t meet those expectations, it’s finished.
 Even the most beautiful turn of phrase can’t save it.
 By Valerie Francis

 Many organizations and individuals have recorded the difference in genre based on the gender of authors.
 Kyle Wholey, a researcher in the [Women Writers Project](https://wwp.northeastern.edu/blog/genre-and-gender-differences/), has observed this based on the organizations' data set of texts.
-From this research, Orvaetz concluded that a greater percentage of females authored novels and poetry, more males authored biographies and dramas, and there was a split ratio for authorship of autobiographies.
+From this research, she concluded that a greater percentage of females authored novels and poetry, more males authored biographies and dramas, and there was a split ratio for authorship of autobiographies.

 <br/>